lubuntu-team/manual/source/3/3.2/3.2.1/LXQt_configuration_center.rst

 How to Launch
 -------------

-To launch LXQt Configuration Center from the menu :menuselection:`Preferences --> LXQt settings --> LXQt Configuration Center` or run
+To launch LXQt Configuration Center from the menu :menuselection:`LXQt settings --> LXQt Configuration Center` or run

 .. code::